Developing Skills for Success

 Full details of the activities are available in the Young Athlete™ Activity Guide.
 Click on this link to view videos of the activities.

-Special Olympics Kansas is excited about this new program that builds confidence and brings families together while introducing them to the world of Special Olympics by achieving the following objectives:
+Special Olympics Kansas is excited about this program that builds confidence and brings families together while introducing them to the world of Special Olympics.
+One program director shared the tangible benefits:

 - Raising awareness about the abilities of children with intellectual disabilities through inclusive peer participation, demonstrations and group activities;

 - Providing children with intellectual disabilities developmentally appropriate play activities designed to foster physical, cognitive, and social development;

 - Developing muscular strength and endurance through repetitions, hand-eye coordination, and balance;